 Very rarely are two homes exactly alike in the same neighborhood.
-They might look similar but there are differences, some small and some not so small, between then.
-One might have a bigger lot or one might have more trees or a swimming pool.
-Maybe there’s a three car garage instead of a two car garage.
-Inside, one house might have an upgraded kitchen or recent master bath remodel.
-Someone could have added an extra bedroom and added more square footage to the house.
+One home might have a bigger lot or one might have more trees or a swimming pool.
+Inside, one house might have an upgraded kitchen or a recent master bath remodel.
 The condition of the homes will also be noted and the appraiser can make adjustments for that, too.

 What happens when the appraised value is higher?

 When appraising a property for a purchase, it’s common for the sales price on the contract to match the appraised value.
 After all, everything being equal, it’s an agreed-upon price which in turn reflects current market values.